-River Witch details and purchase can be found here.
+River Witch details and purchase information can be found here.

 This is the place on the cliff top where the man hauled her from the nymphs’ arms.
 Below her, stunted trees jut from rocks to spread their wind-twisted branches above the water.
 Sabrina’s whispers rise, telling Hester she is good, as she did when Hester was as small as Annie.
 She breathes in the goddess’s murmuring approval, uses it to shore up the courage she has had to dredge from deep within herself.

 She strains to hear above the shouts of sailors, barge owners and fishermen all battling for space on the river’s wide reaches.
 The tide is turning and those going down pull into the bank to wait out the tug of the upstream flow.

 It’s a high bore this morning.
 Hester leans in the direction of the sea, eager to sight the bright wave thrusting its way upriver and to delight at the creatures which carry the wave, silvered manes sparkling like spring rain.
 Although she craves glimpses of the river nymphs playing in the spindrift, she vows to close her ears and her heart to their call.
 Today, she is here to confront the man.

 Hester paces, her need weighing as a physical heaviness in her stomach.
 He doesn’t come, she will soon have to return to the farm, and she’s uncertain she will find her nerve a second time.
 A deep sigh of surrender accompanies one more turn, to face upriver.

 He is there, his smile wary, as if he doesn’t really want to be here with her but has no choice.

 ‘What does Sabrina say, Mistress?’
 He bows and doffs his beaver hat.